India regulator 'draws a blank' in foreign links probe into Adani, shares rise | Law-Order

 - India

-India's markets watchdog has "drawn a blank" in investigations into suspected violations in overseas investments in the Adani group and pursuing the case could be a "journey without a destination", a court-appointed panel said.
+India's markets watchdog has "drawn a blank" in investigations into suspected violations in overseas investments in the Adani group and its ongoing pursuit of the case could be a "journey without a destination", a court-appointed panel said.
 Shares of companies of the coal-to-airports conglomerate, controlled by billionaire Gautam Adani, were up between 1.2% to 7% in late trade on Friday in a largely flat wider market.

 The group's listed companies lost more than $100 billion in market value earlier this year after U.S.-based Hindenburg Research raised several governance concerns.
-The group has denied wrongdoing.
-Following this, the Supreme Court asked the Securities and Exchange Board of India (SEBI) to probe some of the allegations made and submit its findings to a six-member panel formed in March, which included a retired judge and veteran bankers.
+The group has denied wrongdoing, though the controversy sparked a political fight between the ruling party and the opposition that wanted a parliamentary investigation.
+Following this, the Supreme Court asked markets regulator the Securities and Exchange Board of India (SEBI) to probe some of the allegations made and submit its findings to a six-member panel formed in March, which included a retired judge and veteran bankers.

 "The foundation of SEBI's suspicion that led to investigations into the overseas entities' ownership is that they have 'opaque' structures," said the panel in a report dated May 6 and seen by Reuters on Friday.
 "The ultimate chain of ownership above the 13 overseas entities is not clear."

-But despite involving various Indian and overseas agencies in the investigation across multiple countries, "SEBI has drawn a blank", the report said, adding that trying to prove who had invested in foreign portfolio investors who then pumped money into Adani could be an arduous task.
-"It is evident that such an exercise could be a voluminous one but potentially a journey without a destination," the panel said. " ... it would be a humongous task to figure out who the ultimate beneficial owner is."
+Despite involving various Indian and overseas agencies in the investigation across multiple countries, "SEBI has drawn a blank", the report said, adding that trying to prove who had invested in foreign portfolio investors who then pumped money into Adani could be an arduous task.
+"It is evident that such an exercise could be a voluminous one but potentially a journey without a destination," the panel said. "... it would be a humongous task to figure out who the ultimate beneficial owner is."

 SEBI is investigating alleged breach of related-party transaction rules, public shareholding norms and share price manipulation.
 Related-party transaction rules lay down practices to be followed when a listed company is involved in a transaction with another party, while public shareholding norms set out the minimum shareholding of a listed company required to be held by the public.

+"While the report may initially boost Adani stocks and investor confidence, the ongoing uncertainty and potential for further revelations from the extended SEBI investigation may continue to impact the group's market performance," said Sonam Srivastava, founder at Wright Research.
+The panel said, citing SEBI, that there was evidence of a build-up in short positions in Adani group stocks ahead of the Hindenburg report, and profit-taking afterwards.

-It was not possible to conclude whether there had been regulatory failures regarding price manipulations, the panel said in the report.
+"Suspicious trading has been observed on the part of six entities," it said.
+It was not possible to conclude whether there had been regulatory failures regarding price manipulations, the panel said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)